Ayumu Sasaki: Red Bull KTM Tech3 (2020–2021)

 Sasaki switched teams for the 2020 Moto3 World Championship, signing with Red Bull KTM Tech3, to partner Deniz Öncü.
 Sasaki and Öncü were very evenly matched during the year, Sasaki collecting 52 points, and Öncü 50.
 Sasaki finished in the points eight times, in the top-10 three times, and scored his first career Moto3 podium at Aragón, seeing the checkered flag in 2nd place, just 0.051 seconds behind Jaume Masiá.

 Tech3 kept both Öncü and Sasaki for the 2021 season, and both riders improved.
 Sasaki especially started the season well, with a 7th place in Doha, a 4th place in Portimao, a 5th place in Jerez, a 5th place in Le Mans, and a 5th place in Mugello.
-On 29 May 2021 in the 2021 Italian motorcycle Grand Prix, Sasaki was involved in an accident with Jason Dupasquier and Jeremy Alcoba, and unfortunately Dupasquier succumbed to his injuries the following day.
+On May 29, 2021, in the 2021 Italian motorcycle Grand Prix, Sasaki was involved in an accident with Jason Dupasquier and Jeremy Alcoba.
+Dupasquier succumbed to his injuries the following day.
 Following the accident, Sasaki did not participate in the following two races.
 He returned for Austria, finishing in 5th place, before scoring his only podium of the season in Aragón, finishing 3rd, with Öncü finishing 2nd.
 He scored 120 points during the year, finishing 9th in the championship standings.

-Sterilgarda Huqvarna Max (2022)
+Sterilgarda Husqvarna Max (2022)

-For 2022, Sasaki is contracted to race for Sterilgarda Husqvarna Max team, along with 2019 teammate John McPhee.
+For 2022, Sasaki was contracted to race for Sterilgarda Husqvarna Max team, along with 2019 teammate John McPhee.

 Liqui Moly Husqvarna Intact GP (2023)

-In 2023 Moto3 World Championship, he riding for Liqui Moly Husqvarna Intact GP.
+In 2023 Moto3 World Championship, Sasaki was riding for Liqui Moly Husqvarna Intact GP.

+Moto2 World Championship

+Yamaha VR46 Master Camp Team (2024)

+Sasaki joined the Yamaha VR46 Master Camp Team for the 2024 Moto2 Season, making his Moto2 debut partnering Jeremy Alcoba.

+RW-Idrofoglia Racing GP (2025-2026)

+After Yamaha VR46 Master Camp Team left the championship, Sasaki signed a two-year contract for RW-Idrofoglia Racing GP.